php-fig/fig-standards/proposed/http.md

 interface StreamInterface
 {
     /**
-     * Reads the remainder of the stream from the current position until the
+     * Attempts to seek to the beginning of the stream and reads all data into
-     * end of the stream is reached.
+     * a string until the end of the stream is reached.
      *
      * Warning: This could attempt to load a large amount of data into memory.
      *